openfaas/openfaas.github.io/_posts/2025-09-17-optimise-openfaas-aws-costs.md

 **Kubernetes nodes**

-Kubernetes reqquires nodes to run your Pods, which are usually provided by AWS EC2 (virtual machines).
+Kubernetes requires nodes to run your Pods, which are usually provided by AWS EC2 (virtual machines).
 AWS also offers products like Fargate, but Fargate tends to be more expensive, and slower to start up.

 The cost of nodes can be optimised in three ways: